-Optimising the register and login flow of a digital patient portal for holiday emergencies
+Optimising registration flow of a digital patient portal for holiday emergencies

 On behalf of several healthcare insurers Eurocross assists over 40.000 Dutch patients during medical emergencies abroad.
 Before the release of their patient portal (DiDo), every touchpoint was a phone call.
 DiDo allows users to safely share more information about their condition, conversations with professionals and receive updates on their case.

 Analyse the existing registration and login flow to identify opportunities which block users from activating and logging into their DiDo.
-The number of active users should increase as a result of the optimisations.
+The number of active users should increase as a result.

-In addition, when our project started there was already a clear desire for biometric authentication to optimise these flows.
-Guiding our stakeholders to look beyond this as a solution, shouldn’t be disregarded.
+In addition, when the project started stakeholders already had a clear desire for biometric authentication as a solution.
+Guiding the stakeholders to look beyond this was important and important part of the project.

-I started the project as a Product Designer with a Lead.
+I started the project as a Product Designer with Lead.
 His focus was stakeholder management and being a sparring partner.
-As the nine week project progressed, he stepped back from these responsibilities since he felt I was managing well myself.
+As the nine week project progressed, he stepped to the background since he felt I was managing well myself.

 - Analyse the existing DiDo activation and login flows.
 Identifying opportunities for improvement.